• Skip to main content

 4. Come up with a plan

-Coming up with a plan in case something unexpected happens will set you up for success.
+Developing a plan in case something unexpected happens will set you up for success.
 Don’t be afraid to rehearse a prewritten script.
 If a friend texts and says, “Hey.
-I just got a promotion, and I want to go out to dinner!”
+I just got a promotion and want to go out to dinner!”
 Do you have a plan for that?
-Inviting a group of friends to your house and grilling some chicken might be a great alternative.
+Inviting friends to your house and grilling some chicken might be a great alternative.

 5. Find things to do to take your mind off spending money